 Mt.
 Healthy City School District is seeking an indefinite .75 earnings tax on residents within their school district.

 Southwest Local City School District is seeking a new tax levy lasting five years.
-This levy is for four mills.
+This levy is for 4 mills.
 A four-mill tax levy generates $4 in tax revenue for every $1,000 of a property’s assessed value.

-City issues
+City Issues

 The City of Reading is seeking a tax levy of 5.89 mills.
 This tax levy asks $5.89 in revenue for every $1,000 of a property’s assessed value.

-The money will be used for the issuance of bonds for municipal facilities, the levy, if passed, would last 28 years.
+The money will be used for the issuance of bonds for municipal facilities; the levy, if passed, would last 28 years.

 In section 1 of the resolution declaring the necessity of issuing bonds, it declares this tax levy is necessary to issue bonds of Reading’s city council in the principal amount of $27,000,000 for the purpose of site acquisition, new construction, improvements, renovations and additions to municipal facilities, and providing equipment, furnishings and site improvements.